-$$MV = MA [LV + (RCN - D)]$$
+$$MV = LV + [(RCN-D) MA]$$

-Whereas, the market value (MV) equals the market adjustment factor (MA) times the land value (LV) plus the replacement cost new (RCN) of any improvements minus normal depreciation (D).
+Whereas, the market value (MV) equals the land value (LV) plus the replacement cost new (RCN) of any improvements minus normal depreciation (D) times the market adjustment factor (MA).
 As the cost approach separately estimates both land and building values and uses depreciated replacement costs, which reflect only the supply side of the market, it is expected that adjustments to the cost values are needed to bring the level of appraisal to an acceptable standard.
 Market or location adjustments are applied uniformly within neighborhoods to account for locational variances between market areas or across a jurisdiction.